hungdtrn/hungdtrn.github.io/_posts/2020-07-17-probability-heater.md

 ### Probability: the logic of uncertainty

-Specifically, let's denote the event that we are uncertain about, whether the heater is decent or not, as A. Then $$P(A)$$ is a number indicating my degree of belief in such event, which ranges from 0 (this heater is definitely crap) to 1 (this heater is definitely a decent heater).
+Specifically, let's denote the event that we are uncertain about, whether the heater is decent or not, as A. Then \(P(A)\) is a number indicating my degree of belief in such event, which ranges from 0 (this heater is definitely crap) to 1 (this heater is definitely a decent heater).